nawaji/ffxiv-teamcraft/CONTRIBUTING.md

 When getting started with open source, it's important to note that new features and bug fixes are developed on new branches, which for this project follow a specific naming convention,  instead of contributing straight to the main/master branch.
 Setting this up can be accomplished in a few short steps.

-When interested in contrubuting to FFXIV Teamcraft, start by Forking main repository via tha `Fork` button on the GitHub homepage.
+When interested in contributing to FFXIV Teamcraft, start by forking the main repository via tha `Fork` button on the GitHub homepage.

 Then, clone the repository on your local machine via the HTTPS link that is displayed after clicking the green `Code` button on your local repository.

 After the repository has been cloned, create a new branch via the Git command `git branch <branchname>` using the format described below.

-Finally, checkout your new branch using the command `git checkout <branchname>`
+Finally, checkout your new branch using the command `git checkout <branchname>`.

 ### Branch Names

 When contributing to main repository, you'll notice that branch names follow a given pattern, this pattern is the following: `<branch-type>/<short-description>`.

 Example: `feat/commission-history-tab` would be a branch that adds a commission history tab.

+More `<branch-type>` examples are listed in the Commit Messages section.

 We're using gitflow for this, more information on [https://github.com/nvie/gitflow](https://github.com/nvie/gitflow)